Litee/unofficial.xilium.cefglue/README.md

 ![AppVeyor Status](https://ci.appveyor.com/api/projects/status/ee8qvlr68hrjum64/branch/master?svg=true)

+*Update: Original CefGlue maintainer has upgraded project up to v63.
+I will keep publishing NuGet packages for myself, but will switch to the original codebase.*

 ## Why fork?

 CefGlue upgrades stopped for unknown reason at version 59, but many people need upgrades - e.g. to fix security issues.
 I need the same for my project, so forked CefGlue and upgraded it to Chromium 62 and 63.